Vishaltunk/ProjectonNetflix/README.md

 Growth Rate Analysis: Analyze the percentage change in sales from previous years to identify peak performance periods.
 Segment and Category Revenue Analysis: Gain insights into revenue distribution across different segments and categories.

-## Data Source
-The dashboard utilizes data from [data source], which includes [types of data used, e.g., sales, customer, inventory data].

 How to Use:
 Time Series Analysis: Use the first sheet to analyze sales trends over time by segment and product category.
 Interact with the charts to explore specific data points.
 Geographical Insights: Navigate to the second sheet to visualize sales volumes across different regions.
 Identify regions with potential for expansion.